Manu4l/Getting-and-Cleaning-Data/README.md

 # Peer-graded Assignment: Getting and Cleaning Data Course Project

-This repo contains three files:
+This repo contains four files:

 * README.md - gives an overview over this repo and the used code
 * CodeBook.rmd - includes information regarding the data set and the code